P3P: Alternatives

 P3P user agents are not the only option available for Internet users that want to ensure their privacy.
 Several of the main alternatives to P3P include using web browsers' privacy mode, anonymous e-mailers and anonymous proxy servers.

 The main alternative to P3P may not be these technologies, but instead stronger laws to regulate what kind of information from Internet users can be collected and retained by websites.
 For example, in Europe, the General Data Protection Regulation provides individuals with a certain set of principles about how personal information is collected and the person's rights to protecting their personal data.
 The act allows individuals to control the type of information that is being collected from them.
 Various principles are included within the act, such as the rule that individual has the right to retrieve the data collected about them at any time under certain conditions.
 Moreover, the individual's personal information cannot be kept longer than necessary, and not be used for purposes other than those agreed upon to begin with.

 Currently, the United States has no federal law protecting the privacy of personal information shared online.
 However, there are some sectoral laws at the federal and state level that offer some protection for certain types of information collected about individuals.
 For example, the Fair Credit Reporting Act (FCRA) of 1970 makes it legal for consumer reporting agencies to disclose personal information only under three specified circumstances: credit, employment or insurance evaluation; government grant or license; or a “legitimate business need” that involves the consumer.
 A list of other sectoral privacy laws in the United States can be viewed at the Consumer Privacy Guide's website.

-The future of P3P

-There are many groups who are working to further the future of P3P to make it easier for people to use.
-Some of these groups are:

-Transparent Accountable Datamining Initiative (TAMI) is a group out of MIT’s Computer Science and Artificial Intelligence Laboratory.
-The goal of TAMI is to create technical, legal, and policy foundations for transparency and accountability in large-scale aggregation.
-TAMI hopes to help people manage privacy risks in a world where technology is constantly changing.

-Policy Aware Web (PAW) is a scalable mechanism for the exchange of rules and proofs for unlimited access control to the Web.
-“It creates a system of Policy Aware infrastructure using systematic Web rules language with a theorem prover”.